Frequently Asked Questions

 Yes.
-This information will support contact tracing processes should a positive case of COVID-19 occur in the BC3 community.
-Faculty have the choice of using an electronic form, traditional sign-in sheets, or taking attendance verbally and documenting in writing.
+This information will support contact tracing processes.
+Faculty have the choice of using an electronic form, traditional sign-in sheets or taking attendance verbally and documenting in writing.

 Face coverings may be removed when working in an isolated office space.

 Face coverings should be worn within any shared space.
-Students, faculty and staff should maintain a safe social distance of 6 feet apart where feasible.
+Students, faculty and staff should maintain a safe physical distance of 6 feet apart where feasible.

 Yes.
-All guests must adhere to social distancing guidelines and face covering requirements.
+All guests must adhere to physical distancing guidelines and face covering requirements.
 In-person meetings should be limited to 10 employees.